 6. Make sure the carbon flange is in place on the forward end of the bellow and that the two hose clamps properly secure it.
 Also confirm that the carbon is free of any defects or imperfections on its polished face.

 7. Remove the stainless steel rotor from the protective pouch.
 Verify that there are two (2) o-rings placed into the o-ring grooves inside the bore of the rotor.
 Confirm that the mating face of the rotor is free of any defects or imperfections.
-Take two (2) (Two Only) of the set screws from the plastic bag and thread them into the rotor holes.
-Save the remaining set screws for use later during installation.
-Thread one screw into each hole, stopping just short of the screw protruding into the inside bore of the rotor.
+Take 2 (two) set screws from the plastic bag, apply a drop of thread-lock (blue tube) to the thread of each set screw, and thread them.
+WARNING: Two more set screws will need be installed at step 14. *Thread one screw into each hole, stopping just short of the screw protruding into the inside bore of the rotor.

 8.* Lubricate the shaft and o-rings of the rotor, and slide the stainless steel rotor down the shaft.
 Use a petroleum free liquid (e.g., a dish soap / water solution works well) as the lubricant.
 CAUTION: DO NOT USE OIL, GREASE OR SILICONE AS THE LUBRICANT.

 9. Re-attach the shaft coupling to the shaft and make sure that all the safety devices provided and recommended by the coupling manufacturer are in place.

 10. Re-attach the shaft coupling to the transmission making sure that it is installed to the manufacturer specifications and tolerances.
 Make sure all the safety devices provided and recommended by the coupling manufacturer are in place.